 Treaty on the functioning of the European Union, article 174, 2010

 Macro regional strategies, in this context, play a key role and are decisive tools to better exploit the potential of mountain areas.
-The EU Strategy for the Alpine Region (EUSALP) provides a framework for cooperation in one of the main mountain ranges of Europe (Alps and Carpathians), both involving several countries (including non-EU countries) and regions.
+The EU Strategy for the Alpine Region (EUSALP) provides a framework for cooperation in one of the main mountain ranges of Europe (the Alps), involving several countries (including non-EU countries) and regions.
 To a lessere extent, the EU Strategy for the Danube Region (EUSDR) could be an interesting tool.

 Territorial cohesion is a transversal objective: every Euromontana activity aims to contribute to this objective.
 We simply list here activities that are explicitly dedicated to this theme.